MissionInbox/dnsblchk/README.md

 -   **Easy Configuration**: All settings are managed in a single `config/config.yaml` file.
 -   **Flexible Operation**: Can be run as a continuous monitoring service or as a one-time check.
 -   **Email Alerts**: Sends detailed email notifications when listed IP addresses are found.
--   **CSV Logging**: Records all findings in CSV files for easy analysis.
+-   **CSV Reports**: Records all findings in CSV files for easy analysis.
--   **Graceful Shutdown**: Handles interrupt signals to shut down cleanly.
--   **Unit Tested**: Core functionalities are covered by unit tests.
+-   **Advanced Logging**: Configurable logging levels (DEBUG, INFO, WARN, ERROR) with console and file output control.

 ## Installation